benycze/python-tetris/README.md

 # Python Tetris

 This is the repository with non-finished implementation of the tetris.
-Please, be patient because I am writing in in my free time :-).
+Please, be patient because I am writing it in my free time :-).

 ### Prerequisites